-Site Ref: LP(098)002 Use: Residential Number of dwellings : 36
+Site Ref: LP(098)002 Use: Residential Number of dwellings: 36

 SUPPORT NOT SUPPORT

 22% 78%

 SUPPORT NOT SUPPORT

-Village balance, connects two parts Balances development in the village from geographic prospective rom geographic None of these roads are suitable for any increase in traffic, especially near the school Are they proposing to build a motorway Traffic Loss of rural areas for rambling Too much congestion Danger to children and families on route to school.
+Willage balance, connects two parts Balances development in the village from geographic prospective rom geographic None of these roads are suitable for any increase in traffic, especially near the school Are they proposing to build a motorway Traffic Loss of rural areas for rambling Too much congestion Dangerous on school road, too much traffic.
+Dangerous on school road, too much traffic.
+Danger to children and families on route to school.
 Kids at school should be able to be safe when walking to and from school Obstruct school gates Removes open view Big increase in traffic to Manns Lane.
 In addition to existing traffic to school and village hall Floor risk from site

 Site Ref: LP(098)003 Use: Residential Number of dwellings : 57

 SUPPORT NOT SUPPORT

-43% 57%
+43% 27%

 SUPPORT NOT SUPPORT

-Balance the development in the village Close to cemetery, school and village hall a I'm just glad my kids have left this school !
+Balance the development in the village Close to cemetery, school and village hall = I'm just glad my kids have left this school!
 The traffic was bad before Dangerous on school road Destroys open view Keep the road and area around the school free of housing and more cars.
 Manns Lane is already used as a 'rat-run' and families should not have to worry

-Site Ref: LP(098)004 Use: Residential Number of dwellings : 102
+Site Ref: LP(098)004 Use: Residential Number of dwellings: 102

 SUPPORT NOT SUPPORT

-8% 92%
+%8 92%

 SUPPORT NOT SUPPORT

-4+ entrance road central to village con community Access to site very narro Public footpath would be Would effect the sale of No safe access to Wood Junction on to main roac vision splay not possible Proposed size of site toc Traffic will be horrendou Totally unreasonable !
-Ir Access to site very narrow road Public footpath would be very close to housing Would effect the sale of my property on Greengate No safe access to Woodgate Lane Junction on to main road not suitable for extra traffic - vision splay not possible Proposed size of site too large !!
+4+ entrance road central to village cor • Acc • Pub • Wou • Wou • Uun • Traf • Tota Access to site very narrow road Public footpath would be very close to housing Would effect the sale of my property on Greengate No safe access to Woodgate Lane Junction on to main road not suitable for extra traffic - vision splay not possible Proposed size of site too large !!
 Traffic will be horrendous !!
-Totally unreasonable !
-In fact what are we thinking ?
+Totally unreasonable!
+In fact what are we thinking?

-Site Ref: LP(098)005 Use: Residential Number of dwellings : 12
+Site Ref: LP(098)005 Use: Residential Number of dwellings: 12

 SUPPORT NOT SUPPORT

 39% 61%

-SUPPORT NOT SUPPORT
+SUPPORT - NOT SUPPORT

-No comments in support No comme No comments against
+No comments in support • No comments against

-Site Ref: LP(098)006 Use: Residential Number of dwellings : 17
+Site Ref: LP(098)006 Use: Residential Number of dwellings: 17

 SUPPORT NOT SUPPORT

 22% 78%

 SUPPORT NOT SUPPORT

-No comments in support Road narrow Extends village footprint Access to site would make dangerous corner Low lying land - boggy !
-Impact on Listed Building Road narrow Extends village footprint Access to site would make the area even busier on a dangerous corner Low lying land - boggy !
+No comments in support Road Exte Acce dang lmps Road narrow Extends village footprint Access to site would make the area even busier on a dangerous corner Low lying land - boggy!
 Impact on Listed Building

-Site Ref: LP(098)007 Use: Residential Number of dwellings : 10
+Site Ref: LP(098)007 Use: Residential Number of dwellings: 10

 SUPPORT NOT SUPPORT

-14% 86%
+14% %98

 SUPPORT NOT SUPPORT

-Must improve road and track first Too remote from c Access road not si and always floods What will happen t Not amused Too remote from centre of village Access road not suitable.
+Must improve road and track first • • • Acc anc anc Not Too remote from centre of village Access road not suitable.
 During heavy rain the water runs down the road like a river and always floods What will happen to the protected trees and hedging !!! ??
 Not amused

-Site Ref: LP(098)009 Use: Residential Number of dwellings : 73
+Site Ref: LP(098)009 Use: Residential Number of d Number of dwellings : 73

 SUPPORT NOT SUPPORT

 52% 48%

-SUPPORT NOT SUPPORT
+SUPPORT NOT SUPPORT I

-Joins village development Gives balance Better to keep traffic away from the school This would be okay but half the size Not so far back The far east of this site is too far into the countyside A smaller site at this location would be more suitable
+Joins village development Gives balance Better to keep traffic away from the sc school This would be okay but half the size Not so far back The far east of this site is too far into the countyside A smaller site at this location would be more suitable ire into the countyside uld be more suitable